dankempster/axstrad-browser-sync-bundle/Readme.md

 ## Introduction
 For use with [Browser Sync](http://www.browsersync.io/).

-When your app is in debug mode (or this is explicitly enabled) the Browser Sync markup is injected into all HTML responses.
+This bundle will inject the Browser Sync markup into every non-AJAX HTML response sent from your app.
+By default, this will occour when your app is in debug mode.

 ## Installation